 Some time after this event Venkataraman went up the hill Arunachala and started living in a cave there.
 Here too the crowds came.
 Among them, a few earnest seekers used to put him questions and wanted scriptural points explained.
 Venkataraman sometimes wrote out his answers and explanations.

 Venkataraman told a Sanskrit scholar, "If one watches from where the notion 'I' arises, the mind gets absorbed there.
 When a mantra is repeated, if one watches from where that mantra sound arises, the mind gets absorbed there."
-To the scholar this came as a revelation, and he proclaimed Venkataraman to be Bhagavan.
+To the scholar this came as a revelation, and he proclaimed Venkataraman to be a Bhagavan.
 Venkataraman was then 28 years old.
-Bhagavan and Ramana Maharshi stuck, so he became known by that.
+'Bhagavan' and 'Rámana Mahárshi' stuck, so he became known by that.

 How many have succeeded in following the deepening thought of "I" to the source, straightway into Being?
 Stand up and be counted among the very lucky guys if some reason it works.

-In 1916 his mother returned and was determined to spend the rest of her life with Venkataraman.
-Soon after his mother came, Venkataraman moved from his cave to Skandasramam, a little higher up the hill, and there his mother received training in intense spiritual life and took charge of the ashram kitchen.
+In 1916 his mother returned and was determined to spend the rest of her life with Ramana.
+Soon after his mother came, he moved from his cave to Skandasramam, a little higher up the hill, and there his mother received training in intense spiritual life and took charge of the ashram kitchen.
 After four years his aging mother grew weak.
-Venkataraman tended her with care and affection, and spent even sleepless nights sitting up with her till she passed away.
+Ramana tended her with care and affection, and spent even sleepless nights sitting up with her till she passed away.

 As the years rolled by, the ashram grew steadily, and people not only from India but from other continents came to see the sage and get help from him in their spiritual pursuits.